 What did we find?
 The survey turned up several interesting results.
-First, consumers view the account opening experience at banks more favorably than registration experiences in many other industries.
-Second, a vast majority of customers, including Millennials, are aware of regulations related to the account opening process, and also believe them to be beneficial.
+First, consumers view the account opening experience at banks more favourably than registration experiences in many other industries.
+Second, a vast majority of customers, including Millennials, are aware of regulations related to the account opening process and also believe them to be beneficial.

 Why do banks need to do a better job with account opening?
-A superior account opening experience can be vital for banks to remain competitive and to ensure loyalty—customers who think the account opening process can be made better at their banks are, in hindsight, much more likely to think about taking their business to another bank.
-The survey also found that consumers who wanted improvement in their account opening experience were less likely to purchase additional products or services at the bank, and were less enthusiastic about recommending the institution to their family and friends.
-And 75 percent of improvement seekers were below age 50—a commercially critical demographic, as they are the banks’ future customer base.
+A superior account opening experience can be vital for banks to remain competitive and to ensure loyalty—customers who think the account opening process can be made better at their banks are, in hindsight, much more likely to think about taking their business elsewhere.
+The survey also found that consumers who wanted improvement in their account opening experience were less likely to purchase additional products or services at the bank and were less enthusiastic about recommending the institution to their family and friends.
+And 75 per cent of improvement seekers were below age 50—a commercially critical demographic, as they are the banks’ future customer base.

 So, how can banks improve?
-Banks can achieve specific capabilities that meet customer demands by investing in not only the right capabilities to improve the direct digital interface with customers, but also in technology available to frontline staff to help them be focused and empathetic toward customers.
-By leveraging some critical new insight, banks should also harness customers’ favorable view of regulations in their messaging strategies to emphasize security, safety, and rigor.
+Banks can achieve specific capabilities that meet customer demands by investing in not only the right capabilities to improve the direct digital interface with customers, but also in technology available to frontline staff to help them be focussed and empathetic towards customers.
+By leveraging some critical new insight, banks should also harness customers’ favourable view of regulations in their messaging strategies to emphasise security, safety and rigour.

 Our survey shows that typical consumers who want improvement are more likely to be Millennials and that they especially have higher expectations when interfacing with banks through digital channels.

-These findings suggest that although demanding consumers are capable of being patient during a first account onboarding with a bank, they expect banks to then use the information they already have to streamline follow-on account openings.
-This expectation appears quite reasonable, and is probably easy enough for banks to establish as a core operating principle.
+These findings suggest that although exacting consumers are capable of being forbearing during a first account onboarding with a bank, they expect banks to then use the information they already have to streamline follow-on account openings.
+This expectation appears quite reasonable and is probably easy enough for banks to establish as a core operating principle.

 In addition to what banks are doing correctly in the account opening experience, two factors might be influencing consumers' opinions.
 First, they might be viewing a financial relationship as different from other types of service interactions, inducing an additional level of seriousness and patience in the interaction.
 And second, the fact that consumers know about regulatory requirements, as noted above, might be tamping down expectations around speed and complexity.

-To find out what customers want—especially Millennials—we distilled some salient points in the experiences of demanding customers who thought their account opening experience could be improved.
+To find out what customers want - particularly Millennials - we distilled some salient points in the experiences of demanding customers who thought their account opening experience could be improved.

 The time it took to open the account was the single stand-out predictive observation for those who demanded improvement in their account opening experience.
 For example, a deposit account opened in 45–60 minutes was over five times more likely to draw a demand for improvement compared to accounts opened in less than 15 minutes (figure 6).
 This positive association between speed of account opening and the demand for improvement also held for consumer loan and wealth management accounts.

 The customer who expects more will typically not hesitate to look elsewhere.
-Customers who sought improvement were much more likely to have opened the account after some external stimuli, such as seeing an ad about the account, a recommendation from a financial adviser, or simply because they liked the bank’s mobile app or website (figure 7).
-These findings may indicate that consumers often develop high expectations based on these influences, and are then potentially let down by the experience of actually opening the account.
-They also suggest a potential disconnect between the quality and promise of marketing programs and/or digital advertising, and the actual quality of the account opening experience.
+Customers who sought improvement were much more likely to have opened the account after some external stimuli, such as seeing an ad about the account, a recommendation from a financial advisor, or simply because they liked the bank’s mobile app or website (figure 7).
+These findings may indicate that consumers often develop high expectations based on these influences and are then potentially let down by the experience of actually opening the account.
+They also suggest a potential disconnect between the quality and promise of marketing programmes and/or digital advertising and the actual quality of the account opening experience.